anananacr/bblib/README.md

 The beambusters library (bblib) is a library that contains methods to determine the detector center directly from still diffraction patterns collected in serial crystallography experiments.

+You can find more information about beambusters on [this page](https://anananacr.github.io/beambusters/).

 ## Installation

 To install bblib, run the following command in a terminal: